 In short, CFS is an intolerance to exertion, and this means physical, emotional and mental exertion.
 Having an argument or getting upset can be as damaging as cycling 10 miles (which might have been easy before but is now impossible).
 Trying to get on with life despite the illness makes patients worse.

-At this point I was discharged from the system, but perhaps I was lucky.
+At this point I was discharged from the system, and I think they made the right decision.
 The NHS guidelines on how to treat ME/CFS are:

 The first step to recovery is to accept the severity of the situation.
 Your body is fundamentally broken, your brain may be unable to cope with the simplest things, and you have very little control over your emotions and possibly your hormones too.
 Someone struggling with severe symptoms is almost certainly doing too much every day, even if they think they're doing next to nothing.
 I once spent a whole day hanging one load of washing, and it took me days to recover from this effort.
 You have to learn to give your body the time it needs.
 The timeline for recovery is not a matter of weeks; it will takes months, and almost certainly many months.